Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 metadata: full signature details (stampHeaderName, stampHeaderValue, body)

 Tesser then broadcasts the signed transaction.
-After broadcast, you will receive step.signed, step.submitted (with transaction_hash populated), step.confirmed, and step.completed for Step 1.
+You will receive step.signed, followed by step.submitted, step.confirmed (with transaction_hash populated), and step.completed for Step 1.
+For wallet-originated on-chain steps, step.submitted is an event-only marker — see Step Statuses in the lifecycle overview.

 Example step.completed webhook for Scenario 3, on-chain transfer step (step 1):